calummoore/blog-product/content/products/snapreport/index.md

 Not surprisingly, I didn't get even close to everything done.
 In fact, I'm still working my way through the 2nd task!
 I remain positive, as that 2nd task is a monster (and should really have been split out into seperate tasks) - it's going to be a late night tonight!

-  - [x] Re-design the component editor with new appraoch
+  - [x] Re-design the component editor with new approach
   - [ ] Build the component editor (UI and Firebase)

-I'm going to need to split this 2nd taks into more sub-items!
+I'm going to need to split this 2nd tasks into more sub-items!

 ### Day 8

 Friday 14 June 2019: 🌥 19° -  Sunny intervals and a gentle breeze

 Yes, I'm aware this is now more than a week 😢.
-It's a much bigger task than I anticipated, and shouldn't have taken it on for week 2 - but I feel like I'm almost there!
+This product has been much bigger task than I anticipated, and I shouldn't have taken it on for week 2 - but I feel like I'm almost there!
 I'm setting a new deadline of launching on Wednesday 19th 2019.
 Wish me luck!

-  - [x] Create code deployment via AWS Lambda (had to switch from using Zeit Now due to usage limits)
+  - [x] Create code deployment via AWS Lambda
   - [x] Added debug section to code editor

+Most of the day was spend working out how to switch to AWS (from Zeit Now) for creating the new services.
+We now have to build these ourselves as Zeit Now did that for us previously.
+We had to move from Zeit Now, as they have a maximum number of builds that can be run each day even on their paid plan 😔!
+I'd missed this during the originally scoping.

 ### Day 9

 Monday 17 June 2019:  21° ☁️ -  Light cloud and a moderate breeze

-Lot's to do today, and feeling the pressure of being behind.
+Lots to do today, and feeling the pressure of being behind.
 This is an important day - no distractions!

   - [ ] Publish and invoke server code via API call (using Firebase)
   - [ ] Add styles section to the component editor